Skip to content

 Sources profile:This story draws on neutral-leaning sources

-Hungarian President Tamás Sulyok met all three party leaders in Budapest on 15 April and confirmed he will propose Péter Magyar as prime minister when the new legislature convenes.
-Magyar is targeting 5 May for government formation.
-The Hungarian constitution requires the inaugural session by 12 May.
+President Tamás Sulyok met all three party leaders on 15 April and confirmed he will propose Péter Magyar as prime minister when the new Hungarian legislature convenes.
+Magyar is targeting 5 May for government formation, with the constitutional deadline on 12 May.

 Europe's largest nuclear plant lost all external power on 14 April when its sole remaining backup line disconnected.
 The main 750 kV feeder has been down for 23 days with no repair ceasefire agreed.